OpenGATE/Gate/docs/how_to_use_gate_on_a_cluster.rst

     Combining: ./rootf1.root ./rootf2.root ./rootf3.root ./rootf4.root ./rootf5.root $->$ ./rootf.root

 In case a single output file is not required, it is possible to use the option **fastMerge**.
-This way, the eventIDs in the ouput files are corrected locally.
-Figure 13.1 shows the newly created tree in each ROOT file.
+This way, the eventIDs in the ouput files are corrected locally. :numref:`Rootexample` shows the newly created tree in each ROOT file.

 .. figure:: Rootexample.jpg
    :alt: Figure 1: Rootexample